Maryland advances bill that lowers age of mental health consent to 12 years old

 Del.
 Ariana B. Kelly (D-Montgomery) said that she spoke to her teenage daughter about the bill, and that the girl told her that ages 12, 13 and 14 were the “hardest years” for her friends.
 It was when they struggled the most, her daughter said.

-“This is not a radical measure, this is a common-sense measure,” Kelly said.
+“This is not a radical measure; this is a common-sense measure,” Kelly said.

 Del.
-Jason C. Buckel (R-Allegany) said he knows that there is no silver bullet to solve suicides.
-He said many of his colleagues said the bill would be worth it if it helped one child.
+Jason C. Buckel (R-Allegany) said he knows that there is no silver bullet to solve the issue of suicide.
+He said many of his colleagues said the bill would be worth it if it were to help one child.
 But he spoke about whether there might be one family that it hurts.

 “I’m going to trust the experts,” he said in explaining his vote against the bill.
 “I’m going to hope and pray that you guys are right, and I’m wrong.”